iukadike/iukadike/README.md

 Welcome to my page!

-My name is Ifeanyichukwu Ukadike, a Cybersecurity Engineer.
-I'm from Nigeria :nigeria: and currently residing in Lagos.
+My name is Ifeanyichukwu Ukadike, a Cybersecurity Engineer from Nigeria :nigeria:.

 <br>